 - The participant must complete 90 semester course hours as dictated by the home undergraduate institution, maintaining a minimum GPA of 3.50 in overall and science-rigorous coursework (according to AADSAS rules).
 The participant should investigate the requirements for earning a bachelor's degree upon successful completion of the first year of dental school (degree in absentia) as offered by the undergraduate institution.

 - The participant must maintain an AADSAS-calculated minimum GPA of 3.50 in overall and science coursework.
-A student may not earn a C in his/her undergraduate transcript.
 All prerequisites must be taken by the completion of the third year of undergraduate study.
+Please note: Regardless of AP or transfer credit, students will not be eligible to enter the School of Dental Medicine unless they have completed at least 6 semesters of undergraduate study at the home institution, not including summer terms.

 - Completion of some/a few of the following (not all) upper-level science coursework is strongly recommended: biochemistry, microbiology, genetics, advanced molecular biology, physiology, human or comparative anatomy (science-rigorous), evolution, immunology, histology, and neuroscience.